-The Paralegal Technology curriculum is designed to prepare a person for entry-level employment as a paralegal in courts, corporations, law firms, and government agencies.
-Paralegal Technology is a two year program of study that requires courses in the career technical core, designated areas of concentration, and the academic core.
-The Associate in Applied Science degree is earned upon successful completion of the Paralegal Technology program.
+The Legal Assistant curriculum is designed to prepare a person for entry-level employment as a Legal Assistant in courts, corporations, law firms, and government agencies.
+Legal Assistant is a two year program of study that requires courses in the career technical core, designated areas of concentration, and the academic core.
+The Associate in Applied Science degree is earned upon successful completion of the Legal Assistant program.

 J.B.
 Young Center Room 203

 This course provides an overview of major principles and functions of the state and federal legal systems, introduces various legal fields for professional opportunities, presents legal vocabulary, gives an overview of different areas of law, and presents ethics.
 Three semester credit hours: Three hours lecture.

 This course is an introduction to basic sources of law and the methods of legal research, including ethics.
 Three semester credit hours: Two hours lecture and two hours lab.

 This course is a study of the areas of law pertaining to domestic relations, emphasizing ethics.
 Three semester credit hours: Three hours lecture.